Six of Swords

 The swords

 The six swords are shown stuck in two rocks near the boat.
-Three are dark representing the reasons for wanting leave the past situation.
-Three are bright representing reasons to travel to the destination.
+Three are dark, representing the reasons for wanting to leave the past situation.
+Three are bright, representing reasons to travel to the destination.
 They represent a full plan for the journey, remembering you need reasons to want to leave and reasons to travel to the chosen destination.

 Tips for Readings